| Title: | Client Library for SpatioTemporal Asset Catalog |

 versions 0.9.0 or higher.

-: makes HTTP GET requests to STAC web service.
+get_request(): makes HTTP GET requests to a STAC web service.

-: makes HTTP POST requests to STAC web service.
+post_request(): makes HTTP POST requests to a STAC web service.

 search criteria.

-: appends tokens to assets' URL and turn
+items_sign(): appends tokens to asset URLs and makes

 them accessible.